-One of the most spectacular ornithological events of the twentieth century was Dr. Maurice Rumboll's amazing discovery of the Hooded Grebe in April 1974, in the state of Santa Cruz some thirty miles east of Calafate.
+One of the most spectacular ornithological events of the twentieth century was Dr. Maurice Rumboll's amazing discovery of the Hooded Grebe in April 1974, in the state of Santa Cruz some thirty miles east of Calafate!
 This enigmatic species was probably never abundant, but the introduction of non-native fish and changes in habitat and climate have contributed to the bird's decline.
 Seeing this special bird requires flexibility in our planning.
 Our efforts will be greatly aided by local researchers studying the grebe, who will know best where to look.

-We will also concentrate on the nearly mythical Austral Rail-rediscovered to science in 1998-and in the process enjoy a Patagonian avifauna that includes the majestic Lesser (Darwin's) Rhea, Patagonian Tinamou (rare), Black-necked Swan, Silvery Grebe, White-throated Caracara, Least and Gray-breasted seedsnipes, Black-faced Ibis, Cinereous Harrier, Lesser Horned Owl, Chocolate and Cinnamon-bellied ground-tyrants, Band-tailed Earthcreeper, Austral Canastero, and both Short-billed and Patagonian Common Miners.
-This extension is also a unique opportunity to see just how an immense and remote estancia functions.
+We will also concentrate on the nearly mythical Austral Rail-rediscovered to science in 1998-and in the process enjoy a Patagonian avifauna that includes the majestic Lesser (Darwin's) Rhea, Patagonian Tinamou (rare), Black-necked Swan, Silvery Grebe, White-throated Caracara, Least and Gray-breasted seedsnipes, Black-faced Ibis, Lesser Horned Owl, Chocolate and Cinnamon-bellied ground-tyrants, Band-tailed Earthcreeper, Austral Canastero, and both Short-billed and Patagonian Common Miners while quartering Cinereous Harrier grace the marshes.

+This extension is also a unique opportunity to see just how an immense and remote comfortable estancia functions along with enjoying the majestic stark Patagonian wilderness.